cvmp/cvmp.github.io/2024/call-for-submissions.md

 year: 2024
 ---

 For two decades, CVMP has built a reputation as the prime venue for researchers to meet with practitioners in the Creative Industries: film, broadcast and games.
-The Conference brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation.
+The Conference brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation sponsored by ACM SIGGRAPH.
 It provides a forum for the presentation of the latest research and application advances, combined with keynote and invited talks on state-of-the-art industry practice.
 CVMP regularly attracts over 100 attendees approximately 50:50 from academia and the creative industries.

 ---
 Please check our website https://cvmp-conference.org/ and follow @CVMP on twitter for the latest updates.
 Proceedings of the Full Papers will appear in the ACM Digital Library, subject to ACM approval of this year’s conference.